saibot94/jade-jess/README.md

 3. Watch as the agent buys the one with the best price

-To run the jess code:
+_To run the jess code:_

 1. Set the arguments to:
-    - -gui jess:jess.JessEngineAgent;factsender1:facts.FactAssertingAgent
+    - -gui jess:jess.JessEngineAgent;sensor1:temp.TemperatureSensorAgent("35.0");sensor2:temp.TemperatureSensorAgent("11.0");master:jess.Master

 2. See the fact being asserted in the jess code and being printed on the screen